 Download these fun Explore activity pages for creative nature crafts, puzzles, scavenger hunts, and more!
-New material added every Monday.
-If you would like us to email these materials (as PDFs) directly to you each week, email us and ask for EXPLORE PAGES in the text of your email.
-See our Nature-Schooling page for additional resources, including in-person pre-school and after school programs for Fall 2021!
+New material added frequently so check back often!.
+If you would like us to email these materials (as PDFs) directly to you, email us and ask for EXPLORE PAGES in the text of your email.
+See our Nature-Schooling page for additional resources, including in-person pre-school and after school programs!

 Thank you for the great ideas!
 We headed out for a walk yesterday and did your Rainy Day Scavenger Hunt, and the kids loved it!
 Best thing about this situation is all the outside time for the kids 🙂 — Sky, Nearby Nature Parent (kids 9, 10, and 11)